 Method #3: Automated Migration

 Automated Magento Migration is a process of migrating from Magento 1 to Magento 2 using automated Magento migration tool and software.
 This type of migration typically involves the following steps:

 Automated Magento Migration is the most efficient and quickest way to migrate from Magento 1 to Magento 2, as the automated Magento data migration tool handles most of the technical aspects of the migration, freeing up the business to focus on other important tasks.

 However, choosing reliable and tested automated Magento migration tool is important to ensure a successful migration and minimize the risk of data loss or other migration-related issues.

 Reason #1: Not Mobile Friendly

-Migrating to Magento 2 can improve the mobile-friendliness of your website for several reasons:
+Migrating to Magento 2 can improve the mobile-friendliness of your website or E-commerce platform for several reasons: